-You should specify the details of the new user including a username and password, whether the account is active, if the user should have access to the Newscoop backend (the administration interface), and if the user should have a public profile.
-Then choose a USET Type (either one of the default types, or a custom user type that you have created).
-If the user account is to be linked to one of your publication's contributors, choose the Author name from the drop-down menu.
-(See the chapter Managing authors for details).
+You should specify the details of the new user including a username and password, whether the account is active, if the user should have access to the Newscoop administration interface, and if the user should have a public profile.
+Then choose a User Type (either one of the default types, or a custom user type that you have created).
+If the user account is to be connected to one of your publication's contributors, choose the Author name from the drop-down menu.
 Then click the Save button.